BDD 2

 Benefits

-BDD 1, gave a team the ability to create a clear, concise, shared understanding between Product and Engineering.
-However, there was no rigorous framework for exploring or analyzing scope.
-Finding related scenarios or key stakeholders was left to chance.
-There also was no structured approach to making sure that each specification is good.
-It is likely that superfluous details were left in some scenarios.
-All in all, while BDD 1 gives you specifications that are good, they still tend to leave plenty of room for interpretation.
+BDD 1 gave the team the ability to create a clear, concise, shared understanding between Product and Engineering.
+However, it did not offer a rigorous framework for exploring or analyzing scope.
+Identifying related scenarios or stakeholders was left to chance.
+And there was no structured approach to ensuring that each specification was sound.
+Superfluous details often remained, and ambiguity persisted.

-This level of Behavior-Driven Development teaches a rigorous, repeatable framework for hardening specifications by eliminating potential misunderstandings and noncritical aspects.
-The same framework also drives exploration of specifications to uncover hidden scope.
-The capture and use of critical business knowledge, such as a list of stakeholders to review, guarantees that vital perspectives won’t be missed.
+This level of Behavior-Driven Development introduces a repeatable framework for hardening specifications—eliminating potential misunderstandings, noncritical aspects, and hidden assumptions.
+It also enables deeper exploration of requirements to uncover hidden scope.
+Capturing critical business knowledge, such as a list of stakeholders to consult, ensures that vital perspectives are never missed.

 In short, it will help your team miss less and do it faster.